Reza Madadi: UFC return

 On June 10, 2015 it was announced by Madadi and his management that he was back in the UFC.

 Madadi faced Norman Parke on October 24, 2015 at UFC Fight Night 76.
 He lost the fight by unanimous decision.

 He fought Yan Cabral on May 8, 2016 at UFC Fight Night 87.
 Madadi won the fight by TKO after connecting with an uppercut and follow up punches in round 3.

 Madadi was expected to face Rustam Khabilov on September 3, 2016 at UFC Fight Night 93.
 However on July 25, Madadi pulled out due to undisclosed reasons and was replaced by Leandro Silva.
 It was later revealed that Madadi had been forced to withdraw due to a heart-related illness.
 The illness, called myocarditis, causes an inflammation in the heart muscle which can have various consequences depending on the state of the illness and the person who suffers from it.
-He wasn't in serious danger but would still have to be sidelined from training until doctors hade figured out a solution to his problems.
+He wasn't in serious danger but would still have to be sidelined from training until doctors had figured out a solution to his problems.

 He was then expected to face promotional newcomer Marc Diakiese on October 8, 2016 at UFC 204.
 However, Madadi was later forced to withdraw from the contest, after suffering an eye injury that need an emergency surgery.
 He was replaced by Lukasz Sajewski.

 Madadi faced Joseph Duffy on March 18, 2017 at UFC Fight Night 107.
 He lost the fight by unanimous decision.

 Shortly after his fight against Joseph Duffy, Madadi took to his Instagram page to reveal that he had one fight left on his UFC contract and that it possibly would be the last fight of his career.
 He expressed wishes to get his potential last fight on the upcoming UFC Fight Night 109 in his hometown of Stockholm, Sweden.

 Madadi got his wish fulfilled in the last minute, as he stepped in on short notice, replacing an injured Mairbek Taisumov, against Joaquim Silva on May 28, 2017 at UFC Fight Night 109.
 He lost fight by split decision.
 Subsequent to this fight, Madadi opted to not renew his contract with the UFC.

 Absolute Championship Berkut and retirement

 Despite contemplating retirement from MMA, Madadi signed a multi-fight contract with Absolute Championship Berkut.
 On July 4, 2017 it was announced that Madadi was set to face Yusup Raisov, who vacated his ACB featherweight title and moved up to lightweight division.
 The fight was planned to take place in the main event at ACB 92 in Malmö, Sweden on August 25, 2018.
 However, on July 30, 2018 it was announced that the event would be cancelled due to ACB having financial problems.

 In May 2019, Madadi announced his retirement from competition, stating that he will be concentrating on coaching mixed martial arts.

-Madadi is still training and coaching at his long time gym Allstar Training Center in Stockholm, along with UFC fighters such as Alexander Gustafsson, Ilir Latifi, Jimi Manuwa, David Teymur and Khamzat Chimaev.
+Madadi is still training and coaching at his long time gym Allstar Training Center in Torrevieja (Spain), along with UFC fighters such as Alexander Gustafsson, Ilir Latifi, Jimi Manuwa, David Teymur and Khamzat Chimaev.